dlshriver/dnnv/README.md

 *Several verifiers make use of the [Gurobi solver](https://www.gurobi.com/).* This should be installed automatically, but requires a license to be manually activated and available on the host machine.
 Academic licenses can be obtained for free from the [Gurobi website](https://user.gurobi.com/download/licenses/free-academic).

+> After installing a verifier that requires Gurobi, the grbgetkey command can be found at `.venv/opt/gurobi912/linux64/bin/grbgetkey`.

 #### Source Installation

 First create and activate a python virtual environment.